 Jennifer Palmieri served as communications director for the Hillary Clinton Campaign and the Obama White House.
 Her book “Dear Madam President” is a powerful account of her experience in politics.

 Listen to archived A New Angle episodes showcasing talented women who have joined the conversation.
-Hear the stories of Kim Shappee, Nicole Miller, Jen Euell, Winona LaDuke, Kia Liszak, Emily Graslie, Sara Rinfret, Micha Larsen, Cheryl Strayed, Jakki Mohr, Suzanne Tillman and others.
+Hear the stories of Kim Shappee, Nicole Miller, Jen Euell, Winona LaDuke, Kia Liszak, Emily Graslie, Sara Rinfret, Micah Larsen, Cheryl Strayed, Jakki Mohr, Suzanne Tillman and others.